-A power generator can supply the electricity you need when you're facing a blackout so you can still use the vital devices around your home.
+A petrol power generator can supply the electricity you need when you're facing a blackout so you can still use the vital devices around your home.
 Outside the home, a power generator can provide power for small appliances, power tools and lights, and TVs when you're camping or if you have other activities that require electricity.
-If you are in need of generators, Jono and Johno has a wide range of generators suitable for every need.
-From petrol generators to inverter generators, 7.2kw petrol generator, portable 2kw petrol generator, and 3kw petrol generator, we have everything you need.
+If you are in need of generators, Jono & Johno has a wide range of petrol generators for sale, including portable, inverter, single-phase and electric-start petrol generators.

 If you're unsure what power generator to buy, here are some steps to help you determine the right one for you.

 Determine what things you need to power during an outage.
 Is it just your lights and appliances?
 Or do you need to power your electronics and computers too?
 Do you have any in-home medical equipment that should be prioritised?
 Make a list so that you can determine your power needs.
 If you're going to use it on a job site or recreationally, list out the tools or appliances that you will use all at once.